Corporate Data League

 Please select below a country for displaying the corresponding standard operating procedure.

 Beside conceptual and technical documentation provided by this repository, the CDL Team will be glad to provide individual support if you are facing any problems with the CDL infrastructure.
 Please use the CDL Help Desk for all support requests.
 However, in urgent cases, you can also reach the CDL Team by our Help Line (+49 7731 5051190) on regular business days between 9am and 5pm (CET).

 Companies are facing an ever increasing number of digitized frauds, meanwhile on a very professional level.
 Among other types, falsified invoices are causing significant financial damage, in some cases more than 1 Mio.
 USD by just one attack.
 One critical challenge to uncover those fraud attacks is to identify bank accounts (e.g. given by an invoice) which are not owned by the declared business partner (e.g. the supplier of an invoice) but by a third party, i.e. the attacker.
 The CDL is addressing this challenge by sharing information on known fraud cases and on proven bank accounts.
 The Fraud Case Database comprises known fraud cases, shared by CDL Members.
 Other CDL Members can lookup these cases by bank account data (e.g. IBAN) to automate screening for critical accounts.
 On the other hand, the Whitelist comprises bank accounts which are declared "save" by CDL Members.
 You can lookup shared Trust Scores to check a new bank account and to ensure that this account is already used by another CDL Member.

 Most CDL cloud services are provided by web services.
 Beside these technical interfaces, some functionality is also provided by a web application at https://www.corporate-data-league.ch/app/.
-This website simplifies using some more complex services such as data cleansing, duplicate identification, or management of banking data fraud warnings.
+This website simplifies using some more complex services such as address curation, duplicate matching, or payment fraud protection.